 The Company is a party to financial instruments with off-balance sheet risk in the normal course of business in order to meet the needs of the Company's investment in portfolio companies.
 Such instruments include commitments to extend credit and may involve, in varying degrees, elements of credit risk in excess of amounts recognized on the Company's balance sheet.
 Prior to extending such credit, the Company attempts to limit its credit risk by conducting extensive due diligence, obtaining collateral where necessary and negotiating appropriate financial covenants.
-As of both December 31, 2011 and December 31, 2010, the Company had committed to make a total of approximately \$2 million of investments in various revolving senior secured loans, of which approximately \$0 had been funded as of December 31, 2011 and \$1 million had been funded as of December 31, 2010.
-As of December 31, 2011 and December 31, 2010, the Company had committed to make no investments in delayed draw senior secured loans.
+As of December 31, 2012 and December 31, 2011, we had committed to make a total of approximately \$0 and \$2 million, respectively, of investments in various revolving senior secured loans, of which none were funded as of December 31, 2012 and December 31, 2011.
+As of December 31, 2012 and December 31, 2011, the company committed to make no investments in delayed draw senior secured loans.